 - AC UPS power supply without a neutral test: up to 2 x 800 kVA

 Witness test experience in comfort and modern ambience

 Kohler Uninterruptible Power places great value on customer participation at every step of the product delivery process, from initial design to final commissioning, and beyond.
 This is why the UPS test facility includes a fully equipped conference room.
 In this comfortable location, which has large windows that overlook the test bays, customers, KUP and ABB engineers have a safe environment in which they can closely monitor the entire test process.
 As well as direct visual access, measurements from the test bays are displayed in the conference room.

 The UPS test centre is right beside the FAT area – where customers participate in the final testing of their UPS products before they are shipped.
 In case travel is not convenient or the customer wants to share the FAT event with others, the facility is fully equipped with teleconference and video services to allow customer participation in FATs, or any part thereof, from anywhere on the planet.
 FATs are recorded for future forensic analysis, record keeping and traceability.

 Electronic load saves energy

 By their very nature, large power set-ups consume a lot of energy.
 Kohler Uninterruptible Power places great emphasis on lowering emissions and that is why the UPS test equipment has been designed to recycle the energy used during testing.
-The test power is circulated around electronic loads, which means only 10 percent of the actual power used in the test is taken from the public mains.
+The test power is circulated around electronic loads, which means only 10 per cent of the actual power used in the test is taken from the public mains power supply.

 Keeping an eye on the future

-UPS system power specifications are increasing year-by-year, as applications grow ever more power-hungry and complex.
-As one of the few major players in the UPS market, KUP has, with this test facility, a tool to reinforce the ability of the company to successfully design, build and test high-quality UPS systems for applications involving the highest power applications.
+Large-scale UPS systems power specifications are increasing year-by-year, as applications grow ever more power-hungry and complex.
+As one of the few major UPS suppliers in the power protection market, KUP has, with this UPS test facility, a tool to reinforce the ability of the company to successfully design, build and test high-quality UPS power supplies systems for applications involving the highest power applications.